AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 ### Set up ADLS Gen2 permissions {#set-up-adls-gen2-permissions}

 For ADLS Gen2 connections, the **[!UICONTROL Container]** field in Collaboration corresponds to the ADLS Gen2 filesystem in [!DNL Azure].
 Use the filesystem that contains your audience files.
-The storage account must have hierarchical namespace enabled, and any firewall or private endpoint rules must allow Adobe access according to your Adobe network guidance.
+The storage account must have **hierarchical namespace enabled**, and any firewall or private endpoint rules must allow Adobe access according to your Adobe network guidance.

 1. In the [[!DNL Azure] portal](https://portal.azure.com/), open the storage account that contains your ADLS Gen2 filesystem.
 2. Open the filesystem that contains your audience files.